Mandatory spending spending required government spending by permanent laws; entitlements, for example social security or bond payments

 Boost!

-authority given the courts to review the constitutionality of acts by the executive, states, or the
+Authority given the courts to review constitutionality of acts by the executive/state/legislature; est. in Marbury v.
+Madison

 Boost!